ROCm/rocBLAS/docs/how-to/Programmers_Guide.rst

 clients/include
 '''''''''''''''

-Code for testing and benchmarking individual rocBLAS functions, and utility code for testing
+Code for testing and benchmarking individual rocBLAS functions, and utility code for testing.
+Test harness functions are templated by data type and are defined in separate files for each function form: non-batched, batched, strided_batched.
+When a function also supports the ILP64 API then both forms can be tested by the same template and is controlled the Arguments api member variable.
+This follows the pattern for FORTRAN API testing and includes FORTRAN_64 for the ILP64 form.

 clients/common
 ''''''''''''''